 - The gluteal muscles

-- The muscles of the back, especially the quadratus lumborum and the erector spinae
+- The muscles of the back, including the quadratus lumborum and the erector spinae

-Other muscles are also mobilized, such as the trapezius, abdominals or even the forearms.
-This exercise therefore helps to harmonize muscle development and participates in improving posture and body stability.
+Other muscles are also mobilized, such as the trapezius muscles, abdominals, and forearms.
+This exercise therefore helps to harmonize muscle development and contributes to improving posture and body stability.

 Precautions to take before practicing deadlifts

-In order to perform this exercise safely, it is essential to take certain elements into account:
+In order to carry out this exercise safely, it is essential to take certain elements into account:

 Check your physical condition

-If you are a beginner or have a history of back problems or are just starting out with weight training, consult your doctor or a personal trainer before starting deadlifts.
-They will be able to give you the green light or recommendations that are specific to your situation.
+If you're a beginner, have a history of back problems, or are just starting out with weight training, consult your doctor or a personal trainer before starting deadlifts.
+They'll be able to give you the green light or make recommendations specific to your situation.

 Choosing the right equipment

 Choosing the right bar and weights is crucial for an effective deadlift.
-Choose an Olympic bar and weight plates that are appropriate for your level and goals.
-When starting out, it may be a good idea to train with a lighter beginner bar to work on the movements without the risk of accidents.
+Choose an Olympic barbell and weight plates that are appropriate for your fitness level and goals.
+When starting out, it may be a good idea to train with a lighter beginner's bar to practice the movements without the risk of injury.

 Warm up properly